-Being well read is for me basic to becoming educated and not a nerd, yet I don’t know why.
+Being well read is for me basic to becoming educated and not a nerd, yet I don’t know why (also mentioned here).
 It is a mystery, something to do with the broadening of one’s experience and one’s mind by the use of words and by the exploring and understanding of human character.
 And all of this comes out of the inexplicable gifts of the novelist for creating stories and characters that never were!
 I also have a taste for the landscapes and seascapes they create through their words.
 (I wrote that paragraph before reading Leavis on ‘Sensibility to the irreducible concrete wholeness’ of human life and in literature, see here.)

 I once went to the home of someone absorbed in Philosophy, especially ethics.
 He gave lectures on it, got up on his hind-legs at meetings and churned it out, smiling as he did so as if heroically virtuous, and later founded annual lectures on it.
 In his home, his shelves were crowded with books on social and human sciences.
 I groaned.
 I felt there was nothing human in his home or in his mind.
-People like that think that learning ethics and speaking ethics makes them good — and then this same degree of reasoning helps justify them in their hypocrisies which they are happily unaware of.
+People like that think that learning ethics and speaking ethics makes them good — and then this same degree of intellectual ethicalism helps justify them in their hypocrisies while happily unaware of them.
 He was an unsophisticated sort of chap who’d never led a life, or read a decent novel.

 I looked up here what was taught at the universities when they were founded in the Middle Ages.
 It amounted to arithmetic, geometry, astronomy (including astrology), music theory, rhetoric, logic, grammar, law and ‘science’.
 I groaned.
-Even then, it was a rationalistic training for the brain, plus what was needed for social success.
+Even then, it was a rationalistic training, plus what was needed for social success.